-Serbia mining: Commodities market disturbances impacts local industry7.
-January 2016. / Mining
+Serbia mining: Commodities market disturbances impacts local industry, Mining

 Due to cheap copper, aluminum, steel …and due to drop in demand in the world market, Serbia notes losses in export for five years now.

 Price fluctuation in the world market has not been favorable for Serbian metallurgists for five years now.
 The prices of raw materials are dropping dramatically since March 2012, and prices of copper and aluminum are dropping since the beginning of 2011.
 The price of copper has dropped from 10.000 dollars per ton in the beginning of 2011 to 4.525 dollars in the beginning of December this year.
 These days a ton of aluminum in the world stock markets cost 1.462 dollars and at the same time in 2014 it was worth 2000 dollars.

 Serbia decreased its share in the world export of metals from 0,18 in 2008 to 0,1 percent.
 This drop is due to decreased export of iron and steel after 2011, while our share in the export of non-ferrous metals did not change.

 The share of aluminum and copper in the total value of our export since the beginning of 2015 till the end of October was 4,3 and the share of steel was 3,6 percent.